-- The Real Estate Bank Ltd. Issued to John Sinclair of South Yarra, Victoria, Australia.
+- The Real Estate Bank Ltd. Issued to Henrietta Ferguson of Malvern, Victoria, Australia.

-- Printed on white stock, black printed lettering and black handwritten text and red ink lines.
+- Printed on white stock, both sides, black printed lettering and black handwritten text.
 There is a decorative cartouche on the left hand side bearing the company name.

 - Statement Of Significance:

 - The scrip is significant as an example of the extensive land speculation that occurred in Melbourne in the 1880s.